 - Admission Fee: None for galleries and studios.
 Tickets required for some performances.
 Parking is generally free, though for some events (e.g., Fireworks, Carnival, and Brewfest), a nominal parking charge may apply.

-- Operating Hours: Artist studios and gallery buildings are open Wednesday through Saturday 11am – 6pm, Sunday 12 – 5pm.
-The Workhouse Prison Museum is open Wednesday through Friday 12 – 4pm, Saturday and Sunday 12 – 5pm.
+- Operating Hours: Artist studios, galleries, gift shop, and the Lucy Burns Museum are open Wednesday through Saturday 11am – 6pm and Sunday 12 – 5pm.